 Buses from Tel Aviv to Jerusalem are an efficient way for day trips from Tel Aviv to Jerusalem.
 There are many buses that will take you to Jerusalem at all hours from Tel Aviv, and they are clean and comfortable.
 Because of traffic, and stops to let passengers board or leave, it can take the longest, but it is affordable and accessible.

 The best way of transport for a day trip from Tel Aviv to Jerusalem is via train.
 It is the quickest, most comfortable and accessible.
 There are four main train stations in Tel Aviv, with trains to Jerusalem every hour.
 The quick 45 minute journey to Jerusalem will be a great addition to your day trip.
 The extra 45 minutes will add to the experience as you get to see the beautiful countryside between Tel Aviv and Jerusalem.

-Check which station is closest to you and what times the train is here.
 You can purchase tickets via the website or in the train station for your train ride.
 You can also buy day passes that will cover all transportation between Tel Aviv and Jerusalem.
 This will be the easiest way to get around both cities without having to purchase separate journeys for every train or bus you may find yourself on.
-Learn about the Israel Railway and access here.

 Day Trips from Tel Aviv to Jerusalem; The Old City

 To properly get to visit all of Jerusalem, you will need at least two day trips from Tel Aviv to Jerusalem to explore everything.
 Here we will outline all the main sites in the Old City of Jerusalem.
 Exploring the entire Old City alone, will take you all day.
 If you want to explore the rest of Jerusalem on the same day, think of seeing only two sights in the Old City to leave time to explore the rest of Jerusalem.